Funding your study

 For the education on Dutch universities, student finance is granted, on certain conditions, by DUO.
 If you started studying after September 2015 student finance comprises 3 components: a loan, a student travel product and a supplementary grant (depending on parental income).
 The student travel product and supplementary grant are converted into a gift if you graduate within 10 years.
 Otherwise you will have to repay them as well.

 If you are under the age of 30 and are registered in full-time or dual education, you can apply for student finance.
 You must be a Dutch national or have the same rights, depending on your residence permit or your nationality.
 You can not get student financing for part-time education.
+In some cases the study costs are deductable from your tax.

 You can also try to finance the last year of your studies or follow-up studies (abroad) with the help of a scholarship.
 Take into account that the boards of smaller funds do not meet every month; therefore, apply in time.